ZakLawrence/Fibonacci/README.md

 # Fibonacci
-Rust code to calculate fibonacci numbers, purely for fun
+Rust code to calculate fibonacci numbers, purely for fun!